Wyoming backs coal with $1.2M threat to sue other states

 Carbon capture remains economically unproven on a scale needed to meaningfully reduce current carbon dioxide emissions.
 Wyoming has been funding research into the technology, however, including $10 million in a just-approved bill that slashed Wyoming's budget by over 10% amid weak revenue from oil, gas and coal extraction.

-The state should put its tight budget to more productive use than coal lawsuits, said Connie Wilbert, director of the Sierra Club's Wyoming chapter.
+Connie Wilbert, director of the Sierra Club's Wyoming chapter, said the state should put its tight budget to more productive use than coal lawsuits.

 “Coal is on the way out," Wilbert said.
 "The sooner our elected leadership acknowledges that and starts looking for things the state can do to actually help us through the transition, the better.”